Books by Fran Hodgkins

 A heartening apprentice tale and a sound introduction to teenage issues and adult prejudices. — Kirkus Reviews

 Andre the Famous Harbor Seal

 Sometimes, just sometimes, a human being and a wild animal make a special connection that changes both of their lives.
 So it was with Rockport, Maine's Harry Goodridge and the harbor seal pup he named Andre.
 The two became inseparable, though the seal was free to come and go as he pleased.
-(His floating enclosure in the harbor simply minimized his presence in skiffs owned by yachtsmen, who complained about his sunbathing in their dinghies.)
+A moving story that can never be duplicated!

 How People Learned to Fly

 People have taken dangerous risks trying to fly.
 Some inventors built wings for their arms and flapped them like birds.
 Others tried to fly with balloons or tried to glide with the wind.
 This book describes the creative, fascinating, and wacky experiments that people tried before the airplane was invented.